Best Inflatable Kayak

 - Weight Capacity: 650 pounds

-This kayak does come with everything you need to get going.
+This ever-popular choice does come with everything you need to get going.
 A double set of paddles, inflatable seats, and a pump (make sure you go for the pump package if you actually need this).

-More on what we said about his kayak here
+More on what we said about this here

 - Length: 10 ft